terhnt/BitcoinArmory/README_ArmoryDB.md

 As always, check the source code for the most up-to-date information.

 ## ArmoryDB connection design
-ArmoryDB *must* run alongside the Bitcoin Core node.
+ArmoryDB *must* run alongside the Unobtanium Core node.
 This is because ArmoryDB does a memory map on the blockchain files.
 This can only be done if ArmoryDB and the node are running on the same OS and, ideally, on the same storage device.
 The IP address of the Core node is hardcoded (localhost) and can't be changed without recompiling Armory (and changing the design at your own risk!).
 Only the node's port can be changed via the `satoshirpc-port` parameter.
 This design may be changed in the future.

 It is possible for Armory and other clients to talk to ArmoryDB remotely.
 Possibilities for reaching ArmoryDB include placing ArmoryDB behind an HTTP daemon or logging into the ArmoryDB machine remotely via VPN.
 Talking to ArmoryDB is done via JSON-encoded packets, as seen in the `armoryd` project.